larsjuvik/hasher/README.md

 ## Build and run project

 In order to build this project, you need to install MAUI.
-This has been tested with .NET 8.

 ```shell
 dotnet workload install maui